etimbukafia/AI-Scoping-Agent/README.md

 ## Overview

-Scoping Agent is an AI-powered assistant designed to help security auditors analyze and evaluate smart contract security.
+AI agent designed to help security auditors during the scoping phase of an audit process.
 It integrates retrieval-augmented generation (RAG) with an LLM to provide answers using both project documentation and past security reports.
 The agent dynamically determines whether a question should be answered directly from the protocol documentation or if it requires retrieval from a vector database containing security audits.

 ## Features